AgenaTrader/AgenaScript-documentation/sources/keywords.md

 ## InputPriceType
 ### Description
 The input price type property determines which price series is used by default when calculating an indicator, if no other data series is explicitly stated.
-InputPriceType can be set with the Initialize() method; this specification is then valid for all further calculations.
+InputPriceType can be set with the OnInit() method; this specification is then valid for all further calculations.
-If InputPriceType is in OnBarUpdate(), these changes are only valid starting with the next instruction.
+If InputPriceType is in OnCalculate(), these changes are only valid starting with the next instruction.
 Every further appearance of InputPriceType will be ignored!

 See [*PriceType*](#pricetype)